-In an effort to slow climate change and protect the environment, energy efficiency remains a high priority in the heating, ventilation, and air conditioning (HVAC) industry.
-The US Department of Energy (DOE) oversees regulations that manufacturers are required to follow, and they have recently implemented three significant changes.
-With locations in Hanover, MD, and Arbutus, MD, Beltway Air Conditioning & Heating offers the expert advice you need to navigate these changes and decide if now is the best time for a new HVAC system.
+Energy efficiency remains a high priority in the heating, ventilation, and air conditioning (HVAC) industry to slow climate change and protect the environment.
+The US Department of Energy (DOE) oversees regulations that manufacturers must follow, and they have recently implemented three significant changes.
+Servicing Columbia, MD, and the surrounding areas, Beltway Air Conditioning & Heating offers expert advice to navigate these changes and decide if now is the best time for a new HVAC system.

-Here are three changes introduced by DOE and how they may affect your decision to upgrade your current heating and cooling system.
+Here are three changes introduced by DOE and how they may affect your decision to invest in a furnace replacement.

 1. New Efficiency Standards for Residential Systems